dry-python/returns/docs/pages/interfaces.rst

 ~~~~

 Some interfaces define its laws as values.
-These laws can be viewed as test that are attached to an interface.
+These laws can be viewed as tests that are attached to the specific interface.

 We are able to check them of any type
 that implements a given interfaces with laws